Family mourns young woman killed in Boston hit-and-run: ‘I could feel her pain'

-As police search for the driver who killed a young woman in Boston's Roxbury neighborhood and injured her sister, their family is struggling with the loss of the college student.
+A vigil was held Thursday for a young Boston woman who was killed over the weekend in a hit-and-run crash.

+Police are still searching for the driver who fled after hitting 20-year-old Taylor Wilkinson, a Fisher College sophomore from Roxbury, and her sister, Carlee.

-Taylor Wilkinson's family says the 20-year-old was a twin, and one of three sisters.
-On Saturday night, she was crossing Washington Street with her older sister Carlee to get mozzarella sticks when the hit-and-run crash happened.
+Taylor was a twin, and one of three sisters.
+On Saturday night, she was crossing Washington Street with her older sister, Carlee, to get mozzarella sticks when both were hit by the vehicle.

-"I had Taylor's hand, so I tried to pull her back and make sure she wouldn't get hit, and after that it was all black," Carlee said.
+"I had Taylor's hand, so I tried to pull her back and make sure she wouldn't get hit, and after that it was all black," Carlee said Monday.

+Hundreds of candles illuminated the streets of the neighborhood in Taylor Wilkinson's honor Thursday.

+"She was the most bravest, most strongest person that I've known," her twin sister, Tyler Wilkinson, said at the vigil.

+"Always got a smile on her face and will greet you with love and positive energy," said her uncle, Matthew Wilkinson.

-She has a broken foot and severe bruising on her face, telling NBC10 Boston she doesn't remember the moment of impact but does recall desperately trying to get help for her little sister.
+Carlee Wilkinson has a broken foot and severe bruising on her face, telling NBC10 Boston she doesn't remember the moment of impact, but does recall desperately trying to get help for her little sister.

 "When I woke backup, I seen Taylor lying down.
 I said, 'My sister, my sister,' so I grabbed my phone — I was still limping — I pressed 9-1-1 and don't remember if I pressed the call button or not," she said.